snix0/pwnable-writeups/README.md

-This is a collection of my writeups for the challenges from Pwnable.kr
+This is a collection of my writeups for the binary exploitation (pwn) challenges from Pwnable.kr